Earth Crust Is

 The amount of sunlight falling on the earth every minute exceeds the world's energy needs by far.
 In fact, there are grand plans to tap into 'concentrated' solar energy in North Africa and the Middle East to supply that whole region and Europe with energy --- augmented by wind, hydro, solar photovoltaic, biomass, and geothermal --- as indicated in the following diagram.

-The technology to generate energy from wind is here already and proven in many places --- such as Europe and the Canary Islands --- and China is coming on as well.
+The technology to generate energy from wind is here already and proven in many places --- such as Europe and islands like the Canary Islands and Aruba--- and China is coming on as well.

 There are even studies that have shown that the energy in the earth's ocean waves far exceeds human energy needs.

-If Congress can give the nuclear power plant industry and their extremely-dirty (as in radiation that sticks around for over a hundred years) power plants special favors, they surely should be able to bring themselves to 'do the right thing' and get started on an electrical grid that will serve wind, solar, biomass, and geothermal.
+If Congress can give special favors to the nuclear power plant industry and their extremely-dirty power plants (as in radiation that sticks around for over a hundred years), Congress surely should be able to bring themselves to 'do the right thing' and get started on an electrical grid that will serve wind, solar, biomass, and geothermal.